sd-cnd/React-OTP/README.md

-# React OTP functionality with Vite
+# OTP functionality with React and Vite

 This project is a practice application that uses React and Vite to create a functional OTP feature.